Daniel-Walbolt/vuelidify/README.md

 {
   model: T, // The ref, computed, or reactive object you want to validate.
   validation: Validation<T>, // Describes how to validate your object.
-  args: A = undefined, // Can be anything!
-Will be passed into every validator.
+  args: A = undefined, // Can be anything and will be passed into every validator.
   delayReactiveValidation: boolean, // Should reactive validation be active immediately or only after calling validate()?
 }
 ```